NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 **A:** The issue seems to be the “OpenManage” VIB.
 This can be verified by checking the list of installed VIB's on an ESXi server:

+..
+Code-block:: console

    esxcli software vib list

 After uninstalling the OpenManage VIB, the plugin works again.
 According to DELL, ESXi 6.7 U2 is `not yet officially supported <https://www.dell.com/support/article/ch/de/chdhs1/sln311238/openmanage-integration-for-vmware-vcenter?lang=en>`__ (as of July 2019) by OpenManage:

-OpenManage Integration for VMware vCenter v4.3.1 (Initial 4.3 Download) (4.3.1 Release Notes) (4.3 Manuals)Does not add official 6.7 U2 support
+.. note:: OpenManage Integration for VMware vCenter v4.3.1 (Initial 4.3 Download) (4.3.1 Release Notes) (4.3 Manuals)Does not add official 6.7 U2 support
    (support for 6.7 U2 will come in the fall with the next major release)

 See also official `VMware KB
 74696 <https://kb.vmware.com/s/article/74696>`__ entry for this.